elixirschool/elixirschool/lessons/basics/control-structures.md

 ## `case`

-If it's necessary to match against multiple patterns we can use `case`:
+If it's necessary to match against multiple patterns we can use `case/2`:

 ```elixir
 iex> case {:ok, "Hello World"} do